pythonhubdev/ssrm/README.md

 ## Tutorials
-We provide a tutorial notebook that walks through an example of running a Sequential SRM test here (TBD).
+We provide a tutorial notebook that walks through an example of running a Sequential SRM test [here](https://github.com/optimizely/ssrm/blob/master/notebooks/introduction.ipynb).
+Run `jupyter lab`, and open `notebooks/introduction.ipynb`.

 ## Documentation
 The latest reference documentation is here (TBD).